Our Top Pick

 |Washburn Vintage Series R320SWRK||AMAZON|

-1. Tanglewood Sundance Delta TW40 PD – Acoustic Parlour Guitar – Natural Finish
+1. Tanglewood Sundance Delta TWJP – Acoustic Parlour Guitar – Natural Finish

-Despite its classic parlour shape and size, the Tanglewood TW40 PD is a surprisingly loud and warm guitar, with a tone that resonates along the solid mahogany body.
-Other features of the Takamine Sundance parlour include a mahogany neck and rosewood fingerboard, with a natural glossy finish.
-Priced at £399 now with a £100 discount, if you’re looking for a premium parlour guitar at a mid-range cheap price, then the Delta TW40 PD might just be the one for you.
+Despite its classic parlour shape and size, the Tanglewood TWJP is a surprisingly loud and warm guitar, with a tone that resonates along the solid mahogany body.
+Other features of the this parlour include a mahogany neck and rosewood fingerboard, with a natural glossy finish.
+Priced much lower than it should be, if you’re looking for a premium parlour guitar at a mid-range cheap price, then the Delta TW40 PD might just be the one for you.

 3. Washburn R314K Vintage Series Parlour Acoustic Guitar – Natural Red Finish